-- 1. The proposed dwelling, without any restriction on its occupancy would be contrary to the Council's Housing in the Countryside Policy 2012 Section 3.3 Economic Activity, in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended. - 2.
-The proposed development would be contrary to Policy 54 (b) of Strathearn Area Local Plan in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended. - 3.
-The proposed development would be contrary to Policy RD3 of the Local Development Plan in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended. - 4.
-The proposed development, if approved without any restriction on occupancy, would set an undesirable precedent for other unrestricted residential development in the countryside which could undermine the Planning Authority's policy approach to such development.
+- 1 The proposed dwelling, without any restriction on its occupancy would be contrary to the Councils Housing in the Countryside Guide 2012 Section 3.3 Economic Activity, in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended.
+Furthermore the house in this location, without any occupancy control would fail to adhere to any other category within this policy. - 2 The proposed development would be contrary to Policy 54 (d) of Highland Area Local Plan in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended.
+Furthermore the house in this location, without any occupancy control would fail to adhere to any other category within this policy. - 3 The proposed development would be contrary to Policy RD3 of the Local Development Plan in that it would not have any restriction on its occupancy and it would as a result not be possible for the Planning Authority to ensure that the occupancy remained for the purpose intended.
+Furthermore the house in this location, without any occupancy control would fail to adhere to any other category within this policy. - 4 The proposed development, if approved without any restriction on occupancy, would set an undesirable precedent for other unrestricted residential development in the countryside which could undermine the Planning Authority's policy approach to such development.